Supasiti/03-password-generator/README.md

 - Else, they will be prompted again.

 ### Script
-- In this script, I try to follow functional programming priciple and clean code.
+- In this script, I try to follow functional programming principle and clean code.
 - I try to keep each function small and only concern with one level of abstraction.
-- Where appropriate, boolean conditions are extracted into their own function with meaningful names to ease the readibility and aid any future modication.
+- Where appropriate, boolean conditions are extracted into their own function with meaningful names to ease the readibility and aid any future modification.
 - Most functions should have zero side effect.
 That is, they should not alter the state of other variables and return a value.
 - Most functions don't check the types of their arguments.
 - Ideally, I would like to encaptulate password generator into its own class, but that is beyond the scope in this course so far.